 The National Visa Center (NVC) is basically a place where they do a background check on your Thai fiancée.
 It usually takes about three of four weeks for your fiancée’s file to get processed through NVC.
 At which point the K-1 Visa petition is forwarded on to the US Embassy in Bangkok.

-When the K-1 Visa petition gets to the US Embassy in Bangkok, your Thai fiancée will be notified of her interview date and the documentation she will need to provide in order to obtain the visa.
+When the K-1 Visa petition gets to the US Embassy in Bangkok,.
+Your Thai fiancée will be notified of her interview date and the documentation she will need to provide in order to obtain the visa.
 The name for the letter the Thai fiancée will receive explaining this is called packet 3.
-At this point, your Thai fiancée or your attorney, if in Thailand which is a major plus, will need to gather the necessary documentation, get them translated into English from the original Thai, go over things like interview questions with the Thai fiancée, and just generally make sure everything is moving forward.
+At this point, your Thai fiancée or your immigration lawyer in Thailand, if in Thailand.
+Which is a major plus, will need to gather the necessary documentation.
+Then get them translated into English from the original Thai.
+Go over things like interview questions with the Thai fiancée.
+Then just generally make sure everything is moving forward.

-Generally where the K-1 process grinds to a halt at this phase is either due to the Thai fiancée’s lack of initiative or to problems getting the documentation required in a 221 (g).
+Generally where the K1 process grinds to a halt at this phase is either due to the Thai fiancée’s lack of initiative.
+This or to problems getting the documentation required in a 221 (g).
 A 221 (g) is a request by the Embassy after the interview for more information from your Thai fiancée.
 A lawyer can essentially do all of this on her behalf.

-Again, this is what separates the real attorneys from the people claiming to be lawyers because a real attorney can interact with the US Embassy in Thailand on behalf of your Thai fiancée where if a “fake” attorney goes to the Embassy the Embassy officials will ask for credentials and when none can be produced that person will be told to leave.
+Again, this is what separates the real attorneys from the people claiming to be lawyers.
+This because a real attorney can interact with the US Embassy in Thailand on behalf of your Thai fiancée.
+Where if a “fake” attorney goes to the Embassy the Embassy officials will ask for credentials and when none can be produced that person will be told to leave.

-After the interview at the US Embassy in Thailand and assuming the documentation is in order, the K-1 Visa will be granted and your Thai fiancée can go pick up her passport with the Visa in it.
+After the K1 visa process interview at the US Embassy in Thailand and assuming the documentation is in order.
+The K1 Visa will be granted and your Thai fiancée can go pick up her passport with the Visa in it.
 Success!
 She has finally gotten the visa.
-A good timeframe for the total amount of time this should take is 6 months from petitioning USCIS to actually getting the K-1 Visa.
+A good timeframe for the total amount of time this should take is 6 months.
+From petitioning USCIS to actually getting the K1 Visa.